AxonIQ/reference-guide/release-notes/rn-axon-server/rn-asse-minor-releases.md

 ## Release 4.5

+### Release 4.5.13

+* Reduced memory consumption during transactions
+* Improved handling of out-of-memory exceptions
+* Resolved a race condition in storing events that lead to delays in completing transactions

 ### Release 4.5.12

 * Deprecated "/v1/backup/filenames" endpoint, use new endpoint /v1/backup/eventstore instead.
 The new endpoint returns all files